taneishi/AnomalyDetectionECG/README.md

 **Figure 1.
 A histogram of the reconstruction errors in predictions.**

-For the threshold value, we used 26.834 that separates the validation set by 98.5%.
+For the threshold value, we used 26.8 that separates the validation set by 98.5%.
 The dashed line in the figure indicates the threshold value.
 It can be seen that normal and abnormal patterns are well discriminated.
-The precision of anomaly detection was 0.998, and recall was 0.992.
+The *precision* of anomaly detection was 0.998, and *recall* was 0.992.

 Since we want to avoid overlooking abonrmalities in health checks, it may be considered to define the threshold value to make the recall higher.